 5. Collateral

-You will probably have to provide collateral to back the loan as well.
-Essentially, this is an asset you, the lender, can seize if you default on your loan.
+You will probably have to provide collateral to back the loan.
+Essentially, this is an asset the lender can possess if the borrower defaults on the loan.
 There are different types of collateral, including property, inventory, and equipment.

 Collateral is a way for the lender to recover their money if your business fails.
 You might be able to find an unsecured business loan, but you will probably still have to provide a personal guarantee.